 When the letter came containing my physiotherapy, I was surprised at the rate at which I would be increasing exercises.
 Once a week I would increase each exercise by a time of thirty seconds.
 The exercises were to be done every single day of the week, without a break.
 The hydrotherapy increased at a similar rate, although it wasn’t such heavy exercise to begin with.

 At first, the exercises seemed to make me tired for an hour or two, and then the fatigue wore off.
 However, after the first couple of weeks pain began to build, and I had to give up the exercises one day a week.
 I decided to increase the exercises once every two weeks as well, hoping this slower pace would rectify the issue.
 After another two weeks, I was still no better.
 Mum phoned the physiotherapist, but I was instructed to continue as I was, and that it was just a bad patch.
 I trusted the physiotherapist, remembering what had happened previously when I ignored a medical professional’s advice.

 I carried on, telling myself that I would just have to break through the pain barrier.
 I was disheartened to find that every time I pushed through one barrier, I came up against another, even harder one.
 Eventually, I could take no more, and was forced to stop the exercises completely.
 They were too much for me to cope with.

 For the short time I tried it, the hydrotherapy was blissful, as the water took my weight and relieved my pain.
 It was an oasis of relief, for two hours a week, and very welcome to me.
-However, once the G.E.T had destroyed any health I had, I could no longer continue with my hydrotherapy.
+However, once the Graded Exercise Therapy (GET) had destroyed any health I had, I could no longer continue with my hydrotherapy.

 The problem was, even when I had stopped, my health continued to deteriorate.
 I was therefore discharged from the physiotherapy department.